trantrongkhangttns/telco-churn-mlops/readme.md

 This project implements an End-to-End Machine Learning system to predict customer churn.
 By identifying at-risk customers proactively based on their demographic data, account information, and usage patterns, the business can deploy targeted retention strategies, thereby reducing revenue leakage.

 ## 🏗 System Architecture
-The project is built with a strong emphasis on MLOps principles, ensuring the model is not just a Jupyter Notebook, but a fully deployable software artifact:
 1. **Model Training:** Data preprocessing and training an **XGBoost** classifier.
 Model serialization is optimized using `skops` for fast, secure loading.
 2. **Serving Layer:** A high-performance REST API built with **FastAPI**.
 3. **Interactive UI:** A web interface built with **Gradio** for real-time inference and demonstration.